Student FAQ – Jeff Huang

 Can I join your research group?

 Brown University students: I'm always looking for the right students to help with my group's research projects.
-I've written a detailed account of the research experience and expectations, which I would encourage you to read.
+I've written a guide about the research experience and expectations, which I would encourage you to read.
 Take a look at our HCI research group website to see what projects are currently active and suit your interests.
 Each project requires a different skillset, so try to find ones that match yours, and fill out this form.
-We do not make immediate decisions from applications, but instead keep all recent applications in a pool and review them when we're looking to fill a position.
+We do not make immediate decisions from applications, but instead keep all recent applications in a pool and review them whenever we're looking to fill a position.

 Ph.D.
-Applicants: If you're interested in applying for a Computer Science Ph.D. at Brown and having me as your advisor, feel free to email me about your interests and background for a short conversation.
-Generally, I welcome emails and will respond within a couple of days unless I feel like you're just copy-pasting the same message to many other faculty (these are pretty obvious because they look like email templates, and it's unlikely you would be sending one of these if you're reading this).
+Applicants: If you're interested in applying for a Computer Science Ph.D. at Brown with me as your advisor, feel free to email me about your interests and background for a short conversation.
+Generally, I welcome emails and will respond within a couple of days unless you're sending the same message to many other faculty (these are pretty obvious because they look like email templates, and it's unlikely you would be sending one of these if you're reading this).
 If you are emailing me, I'd suggest that you take a look at the research projects on our research group website.

 Emails are not a necessary condition for applying to my group: you can mention me in your application or select Human-Computer Interaction as a field of interest, and I'll find it if it's relevant.
 I don't evaluate partial application materials or do phone/video calls until after the application deadline as a general policy, as I noticed over the years a growing number of requests.
 I don't personally mind doing it, but I feel like it sends the message that this kind of pre-application process before applying is essential, so I don't want to normalize that as a secret extra step.

-I have admitted Ph.D. students most years, and always review relevant applications and consider Ph.D. students for admission every year even on sabbatical years, so it's not really necessary to ask me.
+I have admitted Ph.D. students in more years than I have not, and always review relevant applications to consider Ph.D. students for admission every year, so it's not really necessary to ask me.
 But one thing I recommend to someone applying to any university, before or after the application deadline, is to consider speaking with Ph.D. students in the research group (including graduated students) just for informational purposes and hear what it's like in the group.
 All our Ph.D. positions are fully funded.

 Roughly, the Ph.D. application materials I personally consider important from most to least (but none of these are unimportant):